aorozsa/Sieve/README.md

 # Sieve

 ## Getting started
+While the application can be run simply by opening `index.html` in a browser, the latest version of Node.js is required to run the application in Electron and build installers.
+Download it here: https://nodejs.org/en/

-Run `npm install` to install the required packages.
+In a terminal window within the project directory, run `npm install` to install the required packages.
 Run `npm update` to update installed packages.

 Markup is found in `index.html`, scripts are found in `scripts/`, and styles are found in `styles.css`.